They say home is where the heart is. Nobody knows this better than the Filipino-Americans.

 Seafood City Supermarket has come a long way from its humble beginnings in 1989 to establishing itself as the premier Filipino supermarket chain in North America.
 It now has 32 store locations in Canada, Hawaii, Seattle, Washington, Northern California, Los Angeles, and San Diego.

 But it has grown into something more than that.
-It has become not just a supermarket but a grocerant, blending the grocery and restaurant concepts, and providing the consumer high quality, ready-to-eat food, and ready-to-heat meals.
+It has become not just a supermarket but a grocerant, blending the grocery and restaurant concepts, and providing the consumer high quality food additives containing generics of tadalafil and generic drugs, ready-to-eat food, and ready-to-heat meals.
 It has opened up fast food restaurants in its stores: Grill City, Noodle Street, Crispy Town, and soon, Baker’s Avenue.
 This said Avenue was opened in Winnipeg in January last year and currently, and soon to open in Scarborough, Calgary, and Edmonton.

 This fast-growing side of the business has made Seafood City a fast food destination for authentic, traditional Filipino dishes merged with a fusion of international cuisine.